ISE-FIZKarlsruhe/researchdatagraph/README.md

 | Marburg LIDO files          | LIDO           |
 | Baroque ceiling paintings   | Wikibase       |
 | [RADAR](/RADAR/) Repository | OAI-PMH        |

+# Ingest and ETL pipeline

+There is currently no procedure in place for how to harvest and ingest data from the different datasets.
+In this section we need to add some scripts and solidify the current informal discussions around this topic.

+Open topics to seed the discussion:

+- pull vs push models.

+- update frequencies

+- portal-steered data discovery (via ISIL codes?)

+- example scripts for ingest/transformation